melissasedgwick/create-react-app/README.md

 ## streams ##
 A React and Redux CRUD application using react-router-dom for browser navigation.
 Allows user to perform CRUD functions on a streaming website (streaming functionality not implemented).

+## translate ##
+A simple application introducing context instead of the Redux system.
+Allows user to select between two different flag icons to change the language of an input label and button text on screen.